ClaytonHughes/d-tut/source/debugging.rst

 Compile-time Errors
 -------------------

-Since D is comprehensive language, you will probably run into error messages from the compiler.
+Since D is a comprehensive language, you will probably run into error messages from the compiler.
-Here are some explanations about their meaning.
+Here are some explanations about their meanings.

 Error: T is used as a type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^